Relationship with Suppliers

 Respect for human rights and responsible procurement of minerals(conflict minerals)

-In order for business activities to respect human rights based on the Futaba Group Human Rights Policy, we are continuously demanding that suppliers periodically conduct self-assessments and redress issues (in FY2023, we engaged with 127 companies).
-In order to gain suppliers' support our human rights policy, we have entered into memorandums of understanding focusing on the human rights of workers.
-We also recognize that responsible purchasing of mineral resources and raw materials is a significant issue across the supply chain, and regularly conduct surveys on the use of conflict minerals and extended minerals on a global basis.
+In order to carry out business activities respecting human rights based on the Futaba Group Human Rights Policy, we are continuously demanding that major Futaba suppliers periodically conduct self-assessments and redress issues.
+We have entered into memorandums of understanding with all 434 of our purchasing-related suppliers to confirm their endorsement of this policy and to promote respect for workers’ rights.
+We also recognize that responsible purchasing of mineral resources and raw materials is an important issue across the supply chain, and we regularly conduct global surveys on the use of conflict minerals and extended minerals.

 Risk assessment for new suppliers